 The steps in the procedure are as follows:

 1. The AF subscribes to NEF initiating the Nnef_imsEE_Subscribe Request for non-subscriber specific IMS DC events supported by the DCSF.
-If it’s the request for subscriber specific events, the IMPU of the subscriber is included.

 2. If the subscription to the non-subscriber specific IMS event is authorized by the NEF, the NEF locates all DCSF instances that support the requested IMS DC events via NRF or by local configuration.